 Rabat is often skipped over on the tourist agenda when traveling to Morocco.
 And it’s a shame, because Morocco’s capital city has a lot to offer visitors (and even more to offer those of us lucky enough to live here).
 It’s bright and clean, has just the right amount of shopping at much lower prices than other Moroccan cities, it’s home to a large and bustling medina, and it has some pretty Atlantic coastline.
 Ten months living here wasn’t enough time to see all the parts of Morocco.
 We didn’t make it to the desert, for instance.
 However, our next post, Algeria, boasts some serious Sahara Desert square footage, so I think we’ll get our fix.
 Ten months was, however, enough time to explore the city of Rabat, which isn’t all that big.
 I leave you with my top tried-and-true recommendations.
 Perfect for a several-day visit.
 Or just do these things over and over if you’re moving to Rabat.

 I don’t know if Rabat has the best shopping or if it’s just because I know it more than the other cities of Morocco, but I’m telling you, if you’re a home-decor lover and you like getting a good deal, don’t skip Rabat.
 First and foremost, it’s home to the design paradise of my life that is Oulja Artisan Village.
 (Well, it’s technically in the town across the river, Salé, but you can get there easily from Rabat.).
 Oulja Artisan Village has more beautiful baskets, mirrors, lamps, rattan furniture, wooden furniture, custom tile (zellige) tables, and pottery than words or pictures could even convey.
 Oulja is a good place to rug shop too.
 A shop called Dar al Assala has an enormous rug selection (above its enormous lamp selection).
 Next, Rue de Consels in the Rabat medina has many great shops owned by delightful people and it’s the spot for some of the least stressful strolling and shopping you’ll find in Morocco.
 J’adore the shop of Mohammed, who is my official “rug guy” mostly because he is so darn nice and enthusiastic, but also because great prices.
 Look for him in the last rug/textile shop on the left before you hit the big tiled fountain, where Rue de Counsels forks.
 Or just ask anyone “Ou est Mohammed, le homme des tapis?”
 This is a tight-knit little street and everyone knows each other.
 Mohammed has lots of great rugs, pillow covers, and hand-loomed cotton blankets with big tassels for amazing prices.My other favorite Rue de Consels shop is Boutique Japon (93/95 Rue De Consuls).
 You can usually find brothers Rachid and Ayoub helming the family shops, which are across the street from each other.
 Come here for the great selection of leather poufs, which are all handmade in Rabat and stamped with the family’s logo (the poufs are on the second floor of one of the shops).
 Boutique Japon has so many beautiful things from artwork, wooden frames, hand-carved and hand-painted wooden shelfs, interesting lamps, wallets, bags, stools.
 Every shop on La Rue de Consuls is worth poking in to.
 You can find Argan oil products, chic and vintage jewelry with precious stones and metals, fossils, furniture made with fossils, lamps and lanterns, rugs, blankets, musical instruments, wooden boxes, macrame hanging baskets and lampshades, small furniture, and much, much more.
 Continue on to the very pretty, wooden-ceilinged Rue de Chausseurs for a huge selection of shoes, both the handmade and brandname knock-off varieties.
-If you’re really hunting for the bargain rugs, and you want to buy a lot, I’d recommend rending a car or hiring a driver and making it to the town of Khemmiset (less than 1.5 hours from Rabat) which has an every-Tuesday early morning rug market.
+If you’re really hunting for the bargain rugs, and you want to buy a lot, I’d recommend rending a car or hiring a driver and making it to the town of Khemisset (less than 1.5 hours from Rabat) which has an every-Tuesday early morning rug market.
 This is where rug vendors from around the country go to stock their shops.
 Berber women sell the rugs they made and it’s a great place for deals and it’s a wonderful cultural experience.
-(I hope to post a blog on Khemmiset real soon!).
-For boutique shopping in Rabat, Bee on 6th has cute and trendy souvenirs like camel graphic print teas and spiced candles and modern pottery and the super stylish selection of clothing on the top floor is like nothing else in Rabat.
+(I hope to post a blog on Khemisset real soon!).
+For boutique shopping in Rabat, Bee on 6th has cute and trendy souvenirs like camel graphic print t-shirts, modern pottery and its super stylish selection of clothing on the top floor is like nothing else in Rabat.
 For higher-end Argan oil products and Moroccan food speciality food items like Amlou (Moroccan almond butter made with honey and Argan oil) and infused olive oils, APIA is worth a stop.

-Admittedly, Rabat falls on the low end of the culture scale when compared to cities like Casablanca, Marrakech, or Essaouria (which I just visited and was wowed by).
+Admittedly, Rabat falls on the low end of the culture scale when compared to cities like Casablanca, Marrakech, or Essaouria.
 It can be a struggle to find something to do at night that isn’t same old same old.
 I do know there’s a club or two that are popular with the yutes, but I’m not going to pretend I know anything about that other than what a young Marine has told me.
 There is a newly opened movie theater called Atlas Cine that shows first-run English language films.
 A few European-feeling bar/restaurants have live music, such as Le Georges, Le Pietri, and Villa Mandarine.
 To my knowledge, there are no “bars” in the American sense of the word.
 The Mohammad VI theater in Centre Ville offers a decent lineup, and we’ve enjoyed some jazz performances there.
 There’s a grand new theater set to open very soon in Salé, and perhaps that will add an infusion of lively to the nightlife here, we shall see.
 Also, there’s an annual music festival in June called the Mawazine that pulls a few big names.
 For daytime entertainment/activities Rabat’s Modern Art museum – the Musée Mohammed VI d’Art Moderne est Contemporain is not only a stunner of a bright white North African/Mediterranean building, but it has excellent Moroccan art inside and usually has a very impressive temporary exhibition.
 There’s some really cool street art in Rabat and seemingly more added all the time.
 We’ve spent a fun afternoon trying to see as much of it as possible using this Lonely Planet Guide.
 Also, do not miss Rabat’s Chella, which is a historic site filled with ruins and storks and pretty much my favorite thing in Rabat.
 It’s the permanent home to more than a hundred storks!
 The Chella is a very special, spiritual place where you can stroll amongst Roman and some newer ruins, through poppies and countless other flora, walk past snoozing and sunning stray kitties, and marvel at the crazy clicking noise all the storks make.
 Also, Hassan Tower, a minaret overlooking the Atlantic Ocean, is a worth a look-see.
 It’s located on an esplanade with the Mausoleum of Mohammed V (who was the current king’s grandfather), which is a beautiful tiled structure guarded by Moroccans in traditional garb.
 Lastly, if you enjoy spa services you really cannot miss getting a traditional Moroccan hammam, which I describe as someone else giving you the best bath of your life.
 You’ll be steamed, scrubbed and slathered and emerge feeling shiny and new.
 Most every Moroccan neighborhood has a local hammam but I was never bold enough for that.
 Instead, I went to M Spa, located in a popular gym in a wealthy part of Rabat.
 M Spa is certainly still authentic and local, but relatively high-end.
 Still, it’s only about $20 for a one-hour hammam treatment.
 You can get a massage after, too.

 Food & Drink